- general surgery, abdominal/gastric surgery

 - solid surgical skills: caesareans with haemostasis hysterectomies if necessary, abdominal surgery, possibly thoracic and lower limb traumatology surgery

-- familiarity with English is a plus, indispensable in some missions
+- familiarity with English is a plus

 - able to work in multicultural and multidisciplinary teams